 We provide the password and the pages.
 We provide the URL and enable the async option.
 So after this is done, the response string will be downloaded.
 We are going to parse it into JSON.
 We are using Newton’s opt for this and if this, all successful, then we are getting the job ID.

 We are going to check the result of this job in the row while loop.
 We are going into the infinite loop.

-So you can see we are filing another API like, which basically just status of the job.
+So you can see we are filing another Web API, which is basically just the status of the job.
 And we are providing the job ID here.
 Obviously, we are passing the API keys into headers.
 They’re getting their response and they’re passing the response into JSON.
 We are fetching the status and returning it.
 We are passing the JSON URLs.

 So once that’s ready, we are going to download this.
 Once the job is completed, we will see its output.
 Let’s see what’s inside.
 We are having the expected output file.

 We’re going to download this file and we’re going to grab the response and we can see it is containing the two image URLs.
 Because the page, PDF itself is having two pages.
 So we’re getting the all pages URL and we are getting the one by one URL image by simply downloading these.

 So it’s that easy to convert the PDF into images.
 If you want to get to know more about this Web API, you can always go to the documentation and find out the path.